Apprenticeship

 Apprenticeship and Training for Careers as Electrical Workers in the Union Electrical Construction Industry

-Midstate Electrical Training Center is the primary training source for the area’s Union Electrical Construction Industry.
 METC’s goal is to recruit the best possible candidates for the Apprenticeship Programs it operates for the Industry.
 METC seeks those that are best suited for a career as an Electrical Worker.
-Our customers, Union Electrical Contractors, and Union demand it.
+Customers, Electrical Contractors that are signatory to a Local Union of the IBEW, and IBEW demand the best Electrical Workers.
 Through METC, Apprentices are properly and safely trained until they top out as Journeyman Electrical Workers.
-These careers are construction based occupations.
-A true desire to be committed and dedicated to a career in this Industry is an imperative prerequisite one must have prior to completing an application.
+Electrical Worker careers are Construction Based Occupations.
+A want to be committed and dedicated to a career in this Industry is imperative for Applicants to have prior to completing an application.
 The best Electrical Workers in the Industry earn an excellent living; even as national and local economies rise and fall.
-To earn and keep an opportunity, a person must be able to meet all of METC’s requirements, qualifications, and expectations.
+To earn and keep an opportunity, a person must be able to meet all METC requirements, qualifications, and expectations.

 Electrical Worker Apprenticeship Opportunities offered by METC of Decatur, IL